firebase/firebase-js-sdk/repo-scripts/api-documenter/README.md

 Use `-p` to specify the g3 path that contains the reference docs.

 By default, the command will create `toc.yaml` in folder `/toc`.
 To change the output folder, use the flag `-o`.

+To generate toc for the Firebase JS SDK, also set the flag `-j` to create the top level `firebase` toc item.